yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-004_Cart_Default_Quantity.md

 ---

 ## ✅ Expected Result
-- Product quantity is set to 1 by default
+- Product quantity is set to 1 by default upon adding to cart
-- Quantity is correctly displayed
+- No user interaction is required for initial quantity